How To STOP Doubting Yourself (In Your Career)

 It just all leads to a very miserable cocktail of negative emotions that really isn’t necessary, because you’re here and you’re supposed to be trying, learning, and then trying again, okay?

-So that’s actually how it’s supposed to go.
+That’s actually how it’s supposed to go.

 But we think for some reason that we’re supposed to get it perfectly right the first time.
 And that if we don’t, we’re a failure, but that’s actually not true.